1 + 1

 4 / 10

-This hands-on programming course – directed at beginners – will get you started on using Python 3 and the program Spyder to import, explore, analyse and visualise data.
+This hands-on programming course – directed at beginners – will get you started on using Python 3 and the program Positron to import, explore, analyse and visualise data.

 Python is a programming language that can be used to build programs (i.e. a “general programming language”), but it can also be used to analyse data by importing a number of useful modules.

-We are using Spyder to interact with Python more comfortably.
-If you have used RStudio to interact with R before, you should feel right at home: Spyder is a program designed for doing data science with Python.
+We are using Positron to interact with Python more comfortably.
+If you have used RStudio to interact with R before, you should feel right at home: Positron is a program designed for doing data science with Python and built by the RStudio developers (Posit).

 After running each command, you should see the result as an output.